Mike Davis (American lawyer): Controversies

 Davis is a 2020 election denier.

-Media Matters compiled a list of what they called his “racist, misogynistic, and authoritarian remarks” in February 2024.
+Media Matters compiled a list of what they called his "racist, misogynistic, and authoritarian remarks" in February 2024.

-In the lead-up to the 2024 election, Davis said "We're going to put kids in cages.
-It's going to be glorious" and he threatened a "reign of terror" and to throw journalists into the "gulag," though he has said that his extreme rhetoric is meant to troll the left.
-He also wrote that he wanted to “build a special gulag for leftwing white women.
-The laundry ward.”
-He also called for indicting President Joe Biden, his son Hunter Biden, and his brother James Biden prior to the pardons for the latter two.
+In the lead-up to the 2024 election, Davis said, "We're going to put kids in cages.
+It's going to be glorious," and he threatened a "reign of terror" and to throw journalists into the "gulag," though he has said that his extreme rhetoric is meant to troll the left.
+He also wrote that he wanted to "build a special gulag for leftwing white women.
+The laundry ward."
+He also called for indicting President Joe Biden, his son Hunter, and his brother James prior to the pardons for the latter two.

 Davis has been kicked off social media several times for "hateful conduct."

-In 2024, The Washington Post notified him that it has his organization was not authorized to raise money in Virginia since August 2022, which he promised to correct.
+In 2024, The Washington Post notified him that his organization was not authorized to raise money in Virginia since August 2022, which he promised to correct.

-After the 2024 election, Rolling Stone put him on their “Twelve Worst People in Trump’s Orbit” list.
+After the 2024 election, Rolling Stone included him on their "Twelve Worst People in Trump's Orbit" list.

-The day after Trump was re-elected, he posted, “Here’s my current mood: I want to drag their dead political bodies through the streets, burn them, and throw them off the wall.
-(Legally, politically, and financially, of course.)”
+The day after Trump was re-elected, Davis posted, "Here's my current mood: I want to drag their dead political bodies through the streets, burn them, and throw them off the wall.
+(Legally, politically, and financially, of course.)"

-In 2025 he posted a plan to get back at the Supreme Court justices for not ruling in line with MAGA.
-"The Supreme Court still has an illegal injunction on the President of the United States, preventing him from commanding military operations to expel these foreign terrorists," Davis wrote.
+In 2025, after the Supreme Court ruled that it was unconstitutional for the Trump administration to deport undocumented immigrants using the Alien Enemies Act, Davis tweeted, "The Supreme Court still has an illegal injunction on the President of the United States, preventing him from commanding military operations to expel these foreign terrorists," Davis wrote.
 "The President should house these terrorists near the Chevy Chase Country Club, with daytime release."